LivePersonInc/developer-center/pages/documents/guides/gettingstarted/starthere.md

   * Elements in the response.
 This will break down the response example and explain each key and its values.

   * Response codes.
 What are the different codes sent back with this response and what do they represent?

+4) Any additional information about the API.
+This field changes between each API.
+Some of our APIs require understanding of different LiveEngage services (like the Connector API) or even third party software.
+In those cases, you'll find additional folders.
+Sometimes, these will appear before Methods, if they're required for the methods to work, but they will usually appear afterwards.

+5) Appendix.
+The appendix will include any special requirements or notes necessary to working with the API like security certificates, advanced features and more.